Will Bruton finds out what coastal cruisers should consider before taking their small yacht on an offshore adventure

 Are you getting the most out of your boat?
 Duncan Wells shows you how a little knowledge can go a…

-Duncan Kent continues his series looking at how to get the most out of your boat.
+Duncan Wells continues his series looking at how to get the most out of your boat.
 This issue: trimming the…

 James Stevens explains which skills are best to perfect while you have plenty of time to do so.
 This week,…